 CBD v.
 THC

-Hemp-derived CBD contains only trace, non-effective levels of THC, the compound associated with an intoxicating “high.”
-This makes CBD an ideal lifestyle addition for people who previously avoided THC-containing products.
-Hemp-derived CBD can be ingested via vapor pen, tincture, capsule or edible; it also comes in topical forms.
+Hemp-derived CBD contains only trace, non-effective levels of THC, the cannabinoid associated with an intoxicating, euphoric “high.”
+This makes CBD an easy lifestyle addition for people who wish to avoid THC-containing products.
+Hemp-derived CBD can be ingested via vapor pen, tincture, capsule or edible; it also comes in topical forms like balms, bath bombs, oils, cleansers and even patches.

 Where to Get CBD

 Is CBD legal?
 As with most things in life, it’s not black and white.
-The short answer is: It depends what kind of CBD and where you are located.
+The short answer is: It depends where you’re located, what kind of CBD and what the product’s form is.
+In some states, dispensaries may be a trusted outlet for more high-quality products, but that is not true in all states—and patently false in California, which prohibits the sale of hemp-derived CBD in dispensaries.

 Hemp-derived CBD with a potency of less than 0.3% percent THC is legally available throughout the country.
 You can find CBD products like these in organic grocery stores, online and maybe even in your corner pharmacy.
-Or purchase here!
+(Find a store near you with our store locator.)

 April Carter Grant